soundpress/RulesOfNYC/docs/c27/index.rst

    (1) Within a reasonable time after the conclusion of the hearing, the administrative law judge issues a written report, including proposed findings of fact and conclusions of law, and recommendation as to the order.

-   (2) In cases brought under real property tax law Section 421-a (16)(c), the administrative law judge forwards the report and recommendation to the Comptroller for consideration and the Comptroller issues an order.
+   (2) In cases brought under real property tax law § 421-a(16)(c), the administrative law judge forwards the report and recommendation to the Comptroller for consideration and the Comptroller issues an order.

-   (3) In cases brought under New York city administrative code Section 6-109, the administrative law judge forwards the report and recommendation to the contracting agency for consideration, and the contracting agency issues an order.
+   (3) In cases brought under New York City Administrative Code § 6-109, the administrative law judge forwards the report and recommendation to the contracting agency for consideration, and the contracting agency issues an order.

-(e) Orders under real property tax law Section 421-a (16)(c).
+(e) Orders under real property tax law § 421-a(16)(c).

    (1) The Comptroller may, on his or her own initiative or on application duly made, on notice to all parties: (i) request further information or briefing on any relevant issue or (ii) provide copies of any recalculation of Wages and Supplements underpayment and interest, and request comments from the parties to the hearing before issuing an order.
 Such request and any responses are part of the record.